On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 Use it to explain what users can expect from your page and why they should visit it.
 Also, make sure it includes your targeted keyword.

 Furthermore, your meta description should be a maximum of 140 characters.
-If it long than 140 characters, Google truncates them in desktop and mobile SERPs.
+If it is longer than 140 characters, Google truncates them in desktop and mobile SERPs.

 4. Create User-Friendly URLs